ShallTheWay/hello-world/README.md

 # hello-world
-This is the first repo of Shallwe
+This is the first repo of Shallwe.

 We need to change the world to keep our head up!